blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 * Set the properties you want to use to vectorize the data
-* For the purposes of this tutorial, we have used hashing **bitsize** of _8_  with **n-grams** of _1_
+* For the purposes of this tutorial, we have used hashing **bitsize** of _8_  with **n-grams** of _1_ We selected n-grams of 1 in this case because our dataset contains both food reviews and movie reviews.
+Using a higher value in n-grams would not very useful as the vector space will already be sparse with not many features overlapping between food references and movie references and selecting a higher n-gram value would just make that issue worse.
+With a more consistent dataset, you can select a higher value for n-grams to embed context in your vector space.

 ![Hash Properties](https://user-images.githubusercontent.com/55206834/86881969-72776280-c0bd-11ea-8220-1a24db5eb3b5.png)